 Marion Lee Kempner, with the 1st Marine Division in I Corps, wrote his parents in September 1966, “Sorry to be so long in writing, but I have just come back from an abortion [a play on the word “operation”] called Operation Jackson.
 I spent a three-day “walk in the sun” (and paddies and fields and mountains and impenetrable jungle and saw grass and ants, and screwed-up radios and no word, and deaf radio operators, and no chow, and too many C-rations, and blisters and torn trousers and jungle rot, and wet socks and sprained ankles and no heels, and, and, and)…The only person in the whole battalion to see a VC was, of course, me.”
 And the VC got away.

-Westmoreland strongly disagreed with those who criticized his deployment of big units on search and destroy missions.
+Westmoreland strongly disagreed with those who criticized his big unit war.
 He did not think he needed to scrap his strategy or even modify it.
 He believed it was working.
-His big unit war was slowly chewing up the enemy.
-He refused to acknowledge the legitimacy of the arguments of the naysayers in the Department of Defense and at the CIA’s Langley headquarters who believed the Communist manpower pool would not be depleted at a level high sufficient enough to force Hanoi and the Vietcong to quit the struggle.
-So while a number of presidential advisors urged Johnson to either review U.S. strategy in South Vietnam or adopt a new strategy altogether, Westmoreland continued to fight his war the only way he knew how.
+His strategy was slowly chewing up the enemy.
+Westmoreland refused to acknowledge the legitimacy of the arguments of the naysayers in the Department of Defense and at the CIA’s Langley headquarters who believed the Communist manpower pool would not be depleted at a level sufficient enough to force Hanoi and the Vietcong to quit the struggle.
+So, while a number of presidential advisors urged Johnson to either review U.S. strategy in South Vietnam or adopt a new strategy altogether, Westmoreland continued to fight his war the only way he knew how.

-Yet, the cumulative weight of advice from Lodge, Taylor, Fortas, McGeorge Bundy, and Katzenbach, combined with the high U.S. casualty figures resulting from the Dak To battles, had an affect on the President Johnson’s thinking.
+Yet, the cumulative weight of advice from Lodge, Taylor, Fortas, McGeorge Bundy, and Katzenbach, combined with the high U.S. casualties resulting from the Dak To battles, had an effect on the President Johnson’s thinking.
 On December 18, 1967, he wrote a memorandum for his own files, knowing posterity might look favourably upon its contents.
 In contrast to his recent public pronouncements, the memorandum did not possess a triumphalist tone.
 Rather, its words reflected a President still searching for a way to achieve victory in Vietnam.
 In the memo, Johnson revealed that he was now open to altering the U.S.’s ground strategy and tactics.
 The President wrote, “…we should review the conduct of military operations in South Vietnam with a view to reducing U.S. casualties, accelerating the turnover of responsibility to the GVN, and working toward less destruction and fewer casualties in South Vietnam.”
-Johnson’s wish to alter the U.S. ground strategy in South Vietnam would not be made public, so he suffered no political price for seeking such a change.
-In addition, Johnson never publicly admitted what he privately acknowledged in this memo – that Westmoreland’s big unit war was destroying South Vietnam.
+Johnson’s thoughts about altering the U.S. ground strategy in South Vietnam would not be made public until long after his death, so he suffered no political price for seeking such a change.
+Moreover, Johnson never publicly admitted what he privately acknowledged in the memo – that Westmoreland’s big unit war was destroying South Vietnam.

 Ibid., 965.